Table of Contents

 Thoth and the Daughter of Ra

-Thoth was chosen by Ra to go and fetch Hathor from distant and foreign lands.
-Hathor often ran away with The Eye of Ra, which was required for the governance and rule of people.
+In one interesting myth, Thoth was chosen by Ra to go and fetch Hathor from distant and foreign lands.
+Hathor had run away with The Eye of Ra, which was required for the governance and rule of people, resulting in restlessness and chaos across the land.
 As a reward for his services, Thoth was either given the goddess Nehemtawy, or Hathor herself, as his consort.
 Ra also gave Thoth a seat in his sky boat as a way of honoring him.

 Thoth and the Myth of Osiris

-Thoth had a significant role in the battle between Horus and Osiris’ son, Set.
-When Horus’ eye was stolen by Set, Thoth advised and counseled him on how to get it back.
+Thoth had a significant role in the battle between Horus and Osiris’ son, Seth.
+When Horus’ eye was damaged by Set, Thoth managed to cure it and bring it to life again.
+Horus’ left eye was associated with the moon, and this is another story that consolidates Thoth’s moon symbolism.

 Symbolic Meanings of Thoth